Why do I have to do this?

 You may choose to scan and email your forms from nearby stores such as Fed Ex.
 You may contact Certified Background for instructions on faxing your documents.

 I was fingerprinted previously.
 Do I need to do it again?

 Yes.
 We require a background check done specifically for your clinical rotations.

 Interferon-Gamma Release Assays (IGRAs) are a blood test for TB infection.
 These tests require one visit and not four for the two-step PPD testing.
 The results are available quickly.
 Students who have received BCG can obtain a IGRA test.
 There are two types currently on the market.

 What is the difference between a two-step PPD and a PPD test?

 The two-step test is done upon admission to any CNHP program.
 The reason for a two-step is to detect people with past TB infections who may have diminished skin reactivity with the test, called a Booster Phenomenon.
-The first test is done as a baseline and if it is read and negative a second PPD is done within 1-2 weeks of the first test.
+The first test is done as a baseline and if it is and negative a second PPD is done within 7-9 days of the first test.
 If the second test is negative, the person is negative to TB.
 If the second test is positive the student is conducted to have a boosted reaction to an infection from long ago.

 Where can I take a CPR course?

 BLS for Healthcare Providers by the American Heart Association and CPR for the Professional rescuer by the Red Cross are acceptable courses; check these organizations’ websites for course availability.
 Drexel University also offers CPR classes at www.drexelmed.edu/emscesignup.